Ibrahimsyah/Moovy/readme.md

 - React Native
 - Axios for HTTP Client Library
 - Redux for state management library
-- Redux-thunk for redux middleware to handle asynchronous action
+- Redux-saga as redux middleware to handle asynchronous action